The mind is a powerful tool.

 How can having fibromyalgia be a good thing?
 This one can be a toughie.
 During my worst years with fibromyalgia, I struggled a lot with it.
 As one point, I adopted the possibility that there was a gift in what I was experiencing.
 That having fibromyalgia was a wake-up call.
 That it wasn’t a punishment.
 I hadn’t done anything wrong.
 I wasn’t bad.
 It wasn’t my fault.

 I took a good hard look at how having fibromyalgia was changing me and how I viewed myself and the world.
 How it was changing the trajectory of my life.
 How it changed my relationships with others.
 How it changed my choices.

 I would have been in a very different place in my life if I hadn’t had fibromyalgia.
 I am not sure I would have been any happier than I am now.
 Probably not.
 I probably would have more money and a different job.
 I am pretty sure those things wouldn’t have given me the satisfaction and fulfillment that I experience now.
 My values changed for the better.

 I believe fibromyalgia can be a wake-up call to put your thoughts, emotions, and actions in alignment with a higher power.
 In alignment with LOVE, peace and joy.

 Yes, it is a rude awakening.
 Perhaps it feels like you have been hit by a semi-truck full force.
 But for me in rebuilding my health, I found a much better path than the one I was on.
 A path that has brought me closer to myself, God, others and the world around me.
 For that, I am absolutely grateful.

 Contemplation for the week:

 Reflect on your current attitude about having fibromyalgia and consider the mindset suggestions above.
 Notice if there are one or more that you would like to adopt.
-Experiment with them and post your comments and questions below.
+Experiment with them.